WOF-Softwares/Docura/docs/blog/respecting-omarchy-dhh-philosophy.md

 - Respecting their design decisions
 - Building something that enhances both tools

-### The Omakase Effect
+### The Omarchy Effect

-When you use Omakase:
+When you use Omarchy:
 - Your terminal looks beautiful
 - Your workflows are consistent
 - Your environment **just works**

-When Docura integrates with Omakase:
+When Docura integrates with Omarchy:
 - Your markdown editor joins that consistency
 - Everything feels unified
 - You spend less time configuring, more time creating